China PUBG ban-

 The PlayerUknown’s Battlegrounds(PUBG) is a multiplayer online battle royale video game developed by the South Korea’s Bluehole Studio.

 The game which has attracted over 13 million players around the globe, Chinese regulators have described the game as being “bloody and violent”.
-According to the China Audio- Video and Digital Publishing Association, a Chinese division that censors games, movies, and books, the game deviates from the socialist core values and traditional Chinese culture.
+According to the Chinese Audio- Video and Digital Publishing Association, a division that censors games, movies, and books, the game deviates from the socialist core values and traditional Chinese culture.

 However, the Chinese watchdog has described the PUBG as not being conducive to the physical and mental health of young consumers.